LucianoBatista/meuBlog/content/post/correlation_analysis_in_R.md

 ---
 layout:     post
 title:      "Effective approach to analyze correlation coefficients"
-subtitle:   "Learn how to use corplot and corrr packages"
+subtitle:   "Learn how to use corrplot and corrr packages"
 date:       2020-10-13
 author:     "Luciano"
 image:      "img/post_0_4.png"